DIEP flap: Breast lift

-Once off operation
+Once-off operation

-This operation can be performed once only.
-In the case of a single mastectomy the second breast cannot be rebuilt at a later time with a flap of fat tissue from the belly.
-For this reason some patient may choose to perform a mastectomy on the non-cancerous breast to reduce the chance of later development of cancer.
+DIEP flap reconstruction can be performed once only.
+In the case of a single mastectomy, the second breast cannot be rebuilt at a later time with a flap of fat tissue from the belly.
+For this reason, some patients may choose to perform a mastectomy and DIEP flap reconstruction on the non-cancerous breast at the same time to reduce the chance of later development of cancer and improve the overall reconstruction outcome.

 Areolae and nipples

-Unless a nipple sparing mastectomy was performed, the areola and nipple of the cancerous breast is discarded in this operation and the new areola is formed using a disk of tummy skin.
-If the patient chooses the new nipple and areola are formed as a follow up procedure through surgery and a tattoo process.
-Some women are satisfied without a nipple and choose to forgo the tattoo.
+Unless a nipple sparing mastectomy was performed, the areola and nipple of the cancerous breast is discarded in this operation.
+If the patient chooses, new nipples and areolae are formed as a follow-up procedure through surgery and a tattoo process.
+Some women are satisfied without a nipple and choose to forgo nipple reconstruction and areola tattoo process.

 Loss of sensation

 Sensation in the nipples, much of the breast and an area surrounding the tummy tuck scar is significantly less after this operation, as microsurgery is routinely focused on vascular supply leaving the nerves untreated.
 Although it is more technically challenging, cutaneous sensation can potentially be restored by identifying and connecting intercostal nerve branches.